htang014/rshell/README.md

 ###To execute a command:

 When the program displays "$ ", type in commands and press ENTER.
+Any excess whitespace before or after arguments is ignored.